Bethesda’s Fallout 76 beta is here and this guide will take you through everything you need to know if you want to try Fallout 76 early.

 As of right now, it doesn’t look like Bethesda will open it up to those who don’t want to pre-order the game.
 That could change, but those who want to secure a spot in the beta will want to pre-order.

-Fallout 76 Beta Release Date
+Fallout 76 Beta Schedule

 Bethesda says that while the beta will stretch into November, the servers “will not be running 24/7.”
 Instead, the company will use “targeted timeframes” so that it can get as many people as possible playing at the same time.

 The company says that on “any given day” the beta might be up and running for anywhere between four to eight hours.
 It says it will continually do this “again and again” from the start of the beta until a few days before launch in November.
+Here’s what that looks like:

 Other Fallout 76 Beta Info